Maine state official who removed Trump from ballot was targeted in swatting call at her home | Law-Order

 "The Maine State Police is working with our law enforcement partners to provide special attention to any and all appropriate locations," the public safety statement said.

 Bellows said the intimidation factors won't work.
 "Here's what I'm not doing differently.
 I'm doing my job to uphold the Constitution, the rule of law."
-Other high-profile politicians who have been targets of swatting calls include US Senator Rick Scott of Florida, Boston Mayor Michelle Wu, Georgia US Representative Marjorie Taylor Greene and Ohio Attorney General Dave Yost.
+Beyond Bellows and Greene, other high-profile politicians who have been swatting call targets include U.S. Sen. Rick Scott of Florida, Boston Mayor Michelle Wu and Ohio Attorney General Dave Yost.

-Bellows said she, her family and her office workers have been threatened since her decision to remove Trump from the ballot.
-At least one Republican lawmaker in Maine wants to pursue impeachment against her.

 "I think it is extraordinarily important that everyone deescalate the rhetoric and remember the values that make our democratic republic and here in Maine, our state, so great," she said.